replicatedhq/replicated-docs/docs/reference/custom-resource-backup.md

 ## Fields

-The following fields are supported for full backups:
+The following Velero fields are supported for full backups, as shown in the previous example:

 <table>
   <tr>